Call My Agent!

 Call My Agent!
 (Dix pour cent) is a French comedy-drama television series that premiered on France 2 on 14 October 2015.
 The series depicts talent agents at the fictional agency ASK (Agence Samuel Kerr) and their relationships with their actor clients, who are real, mainly French, celebrities playing themselves.
 It won Best Comedy Series at the 49th International Emmy Awards.

 Following the success of Dix pour cent in France, Netflix bought it in 2015 and renamed it Call My Agent!
 It was initially planned that the television series would end after its fourth season in 2020, but in April 2021, it was announced that the show would return with a 90-minute TV film followed by a fifth season.
 Call My Agent! has been broadcast by ICI ARTV in Canada, TG4 in Ireland, RTS Un in Switzerland and is available worldwide on Netflix, except in India, Spain, Poland and Portugal.

+A sequel film, Call My Agent!
+The Movie, was released on Netflix on 10 September 2026.